What is Multiple Linear Regression?

 The residuals are homoscedastic and approximately rectangular-shaped.

-Third, multiple linear regression analysis predicts trends and future values.
-The multiple linear regression analysis can be used to get point estimates.
+Third, it predicts trends and future values.
+It provides point estimates.
 An example question may be “what will the price of gold be 6 month from now?”

-When selecting the model for the multiple linear regression analysis, another important consideration is the model fit.
-Adding independent variables to a multiple linear regression model will always increase the amount of explained variance in the dependent variable (typically expressed as R²).
-Therefore, adding too many independent variables without any theoretical justification may result in an over-fit model.
+When selecting a model for it, we must consider model fit.
+Adding independent variables always increases the explained variance (R²) in the dependent variable.
+However, adding too many variables without theoretical justification can lead to an over-fit model.

 Related Pages: